 Anti-Terrorism Lawsuits by U.S. Soldiers, Contractors and Their Families

 It is undisputed that these banks violated U.S. sanctions which prohibit financial institutions from doing business with anyone who has a track record of financing terrorism and/or money laundering.
 The monies that were provided to Iran were ultimately used by Iran for:

 - The provision of weapons, training, safe haven and money supplied by Iran to its terrorist operatives in Afghanistan and Iraq;

 - Despite sanctions, Iran has continued to sponsor terrorism and its uranium enrichment program;

-Some of the weapons supplied by Iran to its terror operatives in Afghanistan and Iraq included IRAMs (Improvised Rocket Assisted Munitions), EFPs (Explosively Formed Penetrators) and IEDs (Improvised Explosive Devices).
+Some of the weapons supplied by Iran to its terror operatives in Iraq included IRAMs (Improvised Rocket Assisted Munitions), EFPs (Explosively Formed Penetrators) and IEDs (Improvised Explosive Devices).
 IEDs are responsible for as many as 63 percent of coalition deaths occurring from the beginning of the Iraq War through 2007.
 Iranian factories manufactured both the IEDs and EFPs, or components thereof, which were responsible for the death and injuries of U.S. soldiers and contractors.
 Those who were injured and killed, along with their families, are now filing state sponsored terrorism lawsuits.
-There would have been no money to recruit, train, arm and command Shia and Sunni terrorist groups who murdered U.S. soldier and citizen contractors in Iraq without Iran’s illegal conspiracy with transnational banks.
+There would have been no money to recruit, train, arm and command Shia and Sunni terrorist groups who murdered U.S. soldier and citizen contractors in Iraq without Iran’s illegal conspiracy with global banks.

 Should You File a U.S. Anti-Terrorism Act Lawsuit?